Constrained mean-field control with singular controls: Existence, stochastic maximum principle and constrained FBSDE: Introduction

 Our second contribution is to further characterize the optimal controls by establishing the SMP for the constrained MFC problem with singular control and derive the adjoint constrained BSDE.
 However, some conventional techniques such as the first order variation or the spike variation of controls may fail in our setting as the mixed constraints might be violated.
 Inspired by our recent study \cite{BWY} for constrained MFC with regular controls, we propose to regard the controlled McKean-Vlasov dynamics with singular control as an infinite-dimensional equality constraint and recast the MFC problem as an optimization problem on some proper canonical spaces with general constraints on Banach space (see the formulation \eqref{func_def}-\eqref{optimization}).
 Similar to \cite{BWY}, we are allowed to derive the SMP by using the generalized Fritz-John (FJ) optimality condition and the Lagrange multipliers method.
-To be more precise, when the forward McKean-Vlasov SDE is taken as an equality constraint, the FJ condition for the control variable gives the SMP, and the Lagrange multipliers in the space of It\^{o} processes induced by the FJ condition on the state variable yields the adjoint processes as the solution to the constrained BSDE, see Theorem \ref{SMP_con}.
+To be more precise, when the forward McKean-Vlasov SDE is taken as an equality constraint, the FJ condition for the control variable gives the SMP, and the Lagrange multipliers in the space of It\^{o} processes induced by the FJ condition on the state variable yields the adjoint processes as the solution to the constrained BSDE, see Theorem \ref{SMP_con}. {To this end, the core idea is to treat the pair $(X,\alpha)\in\mathbb{M}^2\times\mathscr{U}[0,T]$ of the state and control processes as the optimization variable within an abstract constrained optimization problem on Banach spaces.
+A crucial step is to consider the Hilbert space $\mathbb{M}^2$ for the state process $X=(X_t)_{t\in[0,T]}$.
+In particular, to cope with singular controls, it is necessary to modify the space $\mathbb{M}^2$ by integrating the singular control component (refer to the space $\mathscr{K}$ defined by \eqref{eq:mathscrK}).
+Consequently, we must endow the newly defined policy set $\mathscr{K}$ with an appropriate topology, enabling us to utilize the Lagrangian multiplier method proposed in \cite{BWY} to derive the SMP for our constrained MFC with singular controls.}

+The third contribution is to analyze the non-standard constrained FBSDE in \eqref{FBSDE}-\eqref{FBSDE2} associated with our constrained MFC problem with singular control.
+It is worth noting that the Lagrange multiplier $\eta$ in Theorem \ref{SMP_con} is treated as part of the solution to the constrained BSDE. {The constrained FBSDE \eqref{FBSDE}-\eqref{FBSDE2} differs substantially from the conventional reflected BSDE that has been extensively studied since \cite{ElKaroui1997R}.
+A typical reflected BSDE takes the form given by